santoshmn26/NYC-Accident-database/README.md

 ## 8. Check the data in the table (OPTIONAL)
 ```
-select * from locations where location="STATEN ISLAND" limit 5;
+select * from locations where location="MANHATTAN" limit 5;
 ```

 ## 9. Input the data into location table for STATEN ISLAND = "STATEN ISLAND"